 These days, over 90% of breast cancers are successfully treated, with an excellent long term recovery rate.

 But, depending on the type and extent of your cancer, you are probably in for a bit of a rough ride over the coming months.
 Cancer treatment can have some unpleasant physical side-effects.

 A cancer diagnosis and subsequent treatment also impacts the people close to you.
 It can put pressure on your relationships or even cause financial hardship.
 You might wonder how to talk to your children, or how you are going to cope with daily living.
-If any of these things are a concern for you, I urge you to please talk to me about it..
+If any of these things are a concern for you, I urge you to please talk to me.
 We can guide you to resources that can help with anything from household chores to financial advice.